Tripudium/pfaffian/README.md

-# TUBULAR NEIGHBOURHOODS OF PFAFFIAN SETS AND ROBUSTNESS OF DEEP LEARNING
-Pfaffian robustness
+# Tubular Neighbourhoods of Pfaffian Sets and Robustness of Deep Learning